cap-js/docs/cds/cxn.md

 [ref]: #references

-A reference is represented as `{ ref: … }` with property `ref` holding an array of reference segments as plain identifier strings, or in case of infix filters and/or arguments an object `{ id: 'identifier', … }` (all properties except _id_ are optional) as follows:
+A reference is represented as `{ ref: … }` with property `ref`.
+This property holds an array of reference segments as plain identifier strings.
+Only in case of infix filters and/or arguments, the property holds an object `{ id: 'identifier', … }` and all properties except `id` are optional, as shown in the following snippet:

 ```js
 ref = {ref:[..._segment]}